we-also-do-cookies/spree_sunspot_search/README.md

 SpreeSunspotSearch
 ==================

 Adds Solr search to Spree using [Sunspot](https://github.com/sunspot/sunspot).
-This is a moving targer and is very beta and should be treated as such.

-This is compatible with Spree 1.1.
+This is compatible with Spree 1.1.x.
 Untested on 1.0, but will probably work without too much modification

 Install